Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 #### Urban growth
 Urbanisation (change in land use from rural to urban).
 This:
-- replaces natural land with impermeable surfaces, such as tarmac
+- replaces natural land with impermeable surfaces, such as tarmac;
-- reduce percolation and subsequent infiltration, increasing runoff
+- reduce percolation and subsequent infiltration, increasing runoff;
-- encourage fast drainage of water after precipitation into sewage systems
+- encourage fast drainage of water after precipitation into sewage systems;
 - ultimately, decreasing the lag time and increasing peak flows.

-- decreases natural stores and sequestering of carbon, even releasing it from trees that may be burned
+- decreases natural stores and sequestering of carbon, even releasing it from trees that may be burned;
-- requires additional surrounding land to sustain development, reducing diversity and carbon stores
+- requires additional surrounding land to sustain development, reducing diversity and carbon stores;
-- increases carbon emissions on a local scale from urban development and combustion
+- increases carbon emissions on a local scale from urban development and combustion.

 #### Farming
 Modern agricultural techniques require huge amounts of change to natural environments and huge amounts of water to sustain crop growth.
+In the Colorado River basin, USA, agriculture accounts for 80% of all water that is used.

+- irrigation systems are typially located closest to rivers; reducing river flow and storage in aquifers
+- irrigation increases water in the soil (pedosphere) temporarily, with an increase in evaporation and transpiration increasing relative humidity;
+- natural interception is reduced vs forest or grasslands
+- ploughing and

 #### Forestry